The way we communicate with others and with ourselves ultimately determines the quality of our lives, Anthony Robbins.

 If you feel angry or upset, take a deep breath and delay your response.
 Wait for a moment when things are not heated, but calm and relaxed.

 It is important to avoid extremes.
 For example, if your eyes are looking down with an elusive gaze, you keep a stooped posture or sit on the edge of a chair, speak in a low voice, slowly, and with a hesitant tone, you are clearly showing many doubts, fear, and low self-confidence.
-On the other hand, if your tone of voice is loud, bossy and unpleasant, your talk is very fast, you are leaning forward with closed arms and/or hands, your whole communication is being very aggressive.
+On the other hand, if your tone of voice is loud, bossy and unpleasant, your talk is very fast, you are leaning forward with closed arms and/or hands, your whole style of communication is being very aggressive.

 There is a story that fits in with this like a glove.
 There was a young man who, quite unknowingly, entered a cloistered convent.
 He was very surprised when he was told that no-one was ever allowed to talk about anything at all.
 Just pray and work (“ora et labora”) except on patron’s day when everyone was allowed to express their views and experiences taking turns in a large assembly.